Deadends/legion/README.md

 ## 🎯 What is Legion?

-Legion is a production-ready zero-knowledge authentication system that proves you're authorized **without revealing who you are**.
+Legion is a zero-knowledge authentication system that proves you're authorized **without revealing who you are**.
 You prove something based on public data without linking your current action back to your public address.

 ### Key Features